If you’re wondering why you are on a vegan diet and acne is still a problem, don’t skip this article!

 So-no, we can’t prove that vegans have more or less acne than non vegans.

-Still, what we eat may have a role to play in pimple formation.
+But, does what we eat have a role to play in pimple formation?

 Lets talk about specific foods next!